-The Multidisciplinary Tuberous Sclerosis Complex (TSC) Clinic at Lurie Children's cares for the children of all ages diagnosed with TSC.
-Our team provides comprehensive individualized care to children with TSC, and actively participates in research to contribute to the growth and development of treatment choices as we continue to search for a cure.
+The Multidisciplinary Tuberous Sclerosis Complex (TSC) Clinic at Lurie Children's is among the top centers in the country providing comprehensive care for children of all ages with TSC.
+In addition to providing individualized care, our experts participate in research to contribute to the growth and development of treatment choices as we continue to search for a TSC cure.

 What Is Tuberous Sclerosis Complex (TSC)?